 We selected dwarf trees as they will be smaller and easier to pick fruit from.
 You will need to decide your preference.

 Taste of the fruit is another decision in your selection of fruit trees.
 Are you going to can the fruit, sell it at a farmers market?
-What do you want to make with the fruit, eating from the tree or into pies, jellies, etc?
-Make sure to pick the appropriate selection.
+What do you want to make with the fruit, eating from the tree or into pies, jellies, etc.?
+Picking varieties that will pollinate each other is important for the tree to flower and bear fruit.

 We went with trees that will not all bear fruit at the same time.
 Our apple trees will come on a various times, so we don’t get overwhelmed with fruit at once.